benjaminwd/fargo_koha_notices/README.md

 Finally, it cycles through checkouts and renewals and totals the items' replacement prices to show the user how much they saved by using the library.

+## Issue Slip

+ISSUESLIP is the same functionality as the quick slip, but adds a section for cehcked out items not checked out renewed today.

 ## Item Due Today

 The DUEDGST cycles through all checkouts and displays items that are due today.
 It also checks to see if the records have holds or are non-renewable and displays an appropriate message.